 Slate Toolkit Language Tokenizers

-The decoder is the utility that converts source to target text using statistical machine translation models created by the toolkit.
+The decoder is the utility that converts source to target text using statistical machine translation engines created by the toolkit.